Principles of Volunteering at the Center

 2. Odd Pet Vet Lobby Host [Weekly Scheduling]

 Description: New England Wildlife Center’s largest fee-for-service is our exotic veterinary pet practice.
 Staffed by 3 compassionate, experienced veterinarians the Odd Pet Vet aims to keep your furry, scaly, and feathered friends in the best health!
 As a Lobby host, we are seeking social, friendly volunteers to enhance the waiting experience for clients by acting as a host, helping to answer their questions, interacting with pets, and baking cookies (THE MOST IMPORTANT THING!
 WE LOVE COOKIES!!!).
 If you are interested, please contact Jack Banagis to talk about availability.
 Odd Pet Vet appointments are scheduled 7 days a week.
+This position does not include work with wildlife – for such positions please apply to our internship program.

 How to Start Volunteering: